Our College Traditions

-Our college is fortunate to have many traditions that help complete our students’ development while at Colorado State University.
-You may remember participating in one of these activities and we hope you’ll contact us to re-experience these traditions as a guest or volunteer.
+Our College is fortunate to have many traditions that help complete our students' development while at Colorado State University.
+You may remember participating in one of these activities and we hope you'll contact us to re-experience these traditions as a guest or volunteer.
 We also welcome your suggestions on new traditions we should consider creating.
-Take a few minutes to watch campus President Tony Frank talk about traditions on campus.

 When Colorado State opened its doors in 1870, eight years after President Abraham Lincoln signed the Morrill Act, the mission that was established then remains a focal point of the University today: to provide every man and woman who has earned the right to receive a college degree the opportunity to do so at an affordable price.

 Aggies had been the nickname of the school, then known as Colorado A&M, until 1957, when the state legislature renamed it Colorado State University and the school adopted Rams as the nickname.

 Paint the “A”

 The role of the Aggie "A" at CSU dates back to 1923, when a group of students painted the rock formation onthe foothills overlooking the city of Fort Collins.
 The formation spans 450 feet in length, and 210 feet across at the bottom, making it one of the largest displays of its kind in the nation.

 The College of Agricultural Sciences spearheads this annual painting of the "A" - the second-longest tradition in school history.
 Our College feels it is important for every individual associated with CSU to recognize the importance of the land-grant mission.
 As alumni, students, employees, and supporters of CSU, we all carry the responsibility to uphold and enhance the proud tradition that is represented by the Aggie "A".